VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/Dynamic-Views/controls.md

     ```

 ### Checkbox
 Based on the `vc-checkbox` component, allows you to create a checkbox that can be checked or unchecked.
 The component has disabled and visibility state settings.
-Also has customizable label, content, and many other settings.
+Also has customizable label, content, and other settings.

 #### Usage
 To start using all the available checkbox properties, specify the `vc-checkbox` component when creating the schema.